sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Docs/Notebooks/Muhammed-Sharif_Adepetu.md

 - uploaded pacakge to piPY

   # 02/20/2025
-- Fixed bug that occured when group member tried installing pacakge from piPY
+- Fixed bug that occured when user tried installing pacakge from piPY